AvolitesLtd/TitanManual/docs/remote-control/programming-touch-panels.md

 ### User numbers for zones and scenes

-The zones (Playback Groups) and scenes (Playbacks) must have these user numbers to make them appear on the D3 Touch.
+The zones (Playback Groups) and scenes (Playbacks) must have these User Numbers to make them appear on the D3 Touch.

  Zone | zone button | scene 1 | scene 2 | scene 3 | scene 4 | scene 5 | scene 6 | scene 7 | scene 8
 ---|---|---|---|---|---|---|---|---|---